Admission to the Faculty

 Academic Degree Programs

-At present the Faculty of Management and Commerce offers special degrees in Business Administration, Commerce, Marketing, Accounting, Finance, Information System and Human Resource Management.
+At present the Faculty of Management and Commerce offers special degrees in Business Administration, Commerce, Marketing, Accounting, Finance, Information System and Human Resource Management and Generel Degree in Bachelor of Science in Management and Information Technology.

 Duration of Degree Programs